 12 BEST THINGS TO DO IN HAWKES BAY NEW ZEALAND

 Hawkes Bay is located on the east coast of New Zealand’s North Island and is known for its sunny climate, stunning landscapes and agricultural produce, particularly its wine industry.
 In fact, Hawkes Bay is New Zealand’s oldest wine region!
 So one of the best things to do in Hawkes Bay is wine tasting in some of the beautiful wineries.
-But there are plenty of other fun and adventurous things do.
+But there are plenty of other fun and adventurous things to do.
 Te Mata Peak for example is a popular spot for hiking and provides stunning views of the surrounding countryside.
 Hawke’s Bay is also known for its beaches, which offer opportunities for swimming, surfing, and sunbathing.
 Overall, Hawkes Bay is a beautiful region that offers a mix of stunning landscapes, outdoor activities and culinary delights.
-We have spend a few days in this stunning region of the North Island.
+We have spent a few days in this stunning region of the North Island.
 So find in our complete guide the 12 best outdoor and adventurous things to do in Hawkes Bay!

 Best things to do in Hawkes Bay

-Book a wine tasting tour
+Book a wine-tasting tour

 One of the things you can’t miss when visiting Hawkes Bay is a wine tasting!
 With over 200 vineyards, 70 wineries and 30 cellar doors, Hawkes Bay is renowned for its wine production.
 In particular Chardonnay, Merlot Cabernet blends and Syrah are popular wines from Hawkes Bay.
-There are many different vineyards spread across Napier, Hastings and Havelock North which you can either visit on your own or by booking a wine tasting tour.
+There are many different vineyards spread across Napier, Hastings and Havelock North which you can either visit on your own or by booking a wine tasting tour

 We would definitely recommend the last option of joining a tour, as you can then relax without having to worry about staying sober enough to drive.
 Joining a tour is also a great way of learning more about the winemaking process and history of the vineyard.
 Some wineries may also offer guided tours of their vineyards and winemaking facilities.
 This provides a deeper insight into the winemaking process.
 Joining a wine tour is a great way to experience multiple wineries in a single day and is one of the must things to do in Hawkes Bay.